biggie-boss/LoreRim/README.md

 ### Artifact Changes

+- Aetherial Armor from Legends of Aetherium buffed to make it more unique and not be so much worse than the Tools of Kagrenac version.
 - Ahzidal's Boots are now 10/15% stronger spells.
 I found a funny when I was editing these.
 It SAID 10% reduction but it was only 5% lol.
 - Auriel's bow given 50% more charge.
 - Bow of Hallowed Flame now has infinite charge